What Is Decred?

 Decred (DCR) is a cryptocurrency that prioritizes decentralized governance and decision making on the blockchain.
-The goal is to build a cryptocurrency that runs autonomously, with improvements voted on and enacted directly by the miners and holders of the currency.
+The goal is a cryptocurrency that runs autonomously, with improvements voted on and enacted directly by the miners and holders of the currency.

 Decred incorporates some fundamental changes from the Bitcoin protocol that it’s based on in order to accomplish these decentralizing goals.

 Decred launched its mainnet on February 8, 2016, to mixed reviews from crypto enthusiasts.
 For some, Decred represented everything Bitcoin was supposed to be from the outset.
 They saw it as the pinnacle of decentralization and democratic decision making for a peer-to-peer network, allowing it to respond quickly to attacks and community requests for new features.

 On the other hand, many skeptics question what Decred brings to the table that’s truly new and unique.
 Other cryptocurrencies have mechanisms for incorporating community needs, and it’s not entirely clear why you would choose to use Decred over a more established currency.

 Decred’s developers and community believe the network’s protocol for incorporating improvements and changes will allow it to become the optimal cryptocurrency on the market in the long run.
 Over time, they claim Decred will be the most responsive to the needs of future cryptocurrency users, and that will make it the foremost coin based on user influence.

 In this Decred guide, we’re going to cover:

 - What Problem Does Decred Aim to Solve?